bartfeenstra/betty/README.md

 ### Gramps
 #### Privacy
-Gramps has built-in support for person privacy.
-To control privacy for events, files, sources, and citations, add a `betty:privacy` attribute to any of these types, with a value of `private` to explicitly declare the data always private or `public` to declare the data always public.
-Any other value will leave the privacy undecided.
+Gramps has limited built-in support for people's privacy.
+To fully control privacy for people, as well as events, files, sources, and citations, add a `betty:privacy` attribute to any of these types, with a value of `private` to explicitly declare the data always private or `public` to declare the data always public.
+Any other value will leave the privacy undecided, as well as person records marked public using Gramps' built-in privacy selector.
 In such cases, the `betty.plugin.privatizer.Privatizer` may decide if the data is public or private.

 ### The Python API
 ```python